International Citizens Insurance Logo

 How Much is Travel Insurance for Japan?

-The cost of Japan travel insurance depends on several factors, including your age, health, trip duration, destination, and the type of coverage you choose.
+The cost of travel insurance for Japan depends on several factors, including your age, trip duration, destination, and the type of coverage you choose.

-For example, a 35-year-old traveler can expect to pay between $10 and $20 for a seven-day travel health plan for Japan, while a 65-year-old traveler would pay between $40 and $50 for the same coverage.
+Generally, older travelers pay higher premiums.
+For example, a 35-year-old might pay $10–$20 for a seven-day travel health plan for Japan, while a 65-year-old could expect $40–$50 for the same coverage.

-With a wide range of plans available, you should be able to find one that suits both your budget and coverage needs.
+With a wide range of plans available, you should be able to find one that fits both your budget and coverage needs.

 How to Choose the Right Travel Insurance for Japan